And greetings to you music lovers, thrill seekers, conversationalists all across the fruited plane.

 He didn't think that was the rest of his life.

-While he was doing that, in his mind, he's planning his life.
+While he was doing that in his mind, he's planning his life.

-Determining for himself what he wants to be.
+He's planning his future, determining for himself what he wants to be.

 And this is the life that's been sucked out of so many Americans.